Add your promotional text...

 Personalization

 You assume personal responsibility for things outside your control.
+Learning to protect your energy and communicate your limits can significantly reduce self-blame and emotional overwhelm.

 Example: